Access4all/a11y-checklist/en/tags/nutze-stets-standard-html/README.md

 ## Description

-Anstelle von ARIA ([🏷️ ARIA Attribute](/en/tags/aria-attribute)) sollten möglichst immer standard HTML Elemente verwendet werden.
-Diese liefern "von Haus aus" sinnvolle Semantik ([🏷️ Semantik](/en/tags/semantik)).🇩🇪 Currently only available in German.
+🇩🇪 Currently only available in German.